Marcel de Baer: Retirement

 In 1955, at the age of 65, Marcel retired with his wife to Domaine de Canteperdrix, Auribeau-sur-Siagne near Cannes in the South of France.
 There they had a farm producing jasmine flowers for the scent industry.

 After Marcel's son Philip got divorced, and became involved in drugs and petty crime, Marcel took charge of bringing up his two grandchildren, Jacqueline and Richard.
 The children spent half the year in Cannes with Marcel and his wife, and half in England with their mother - although most of that time they were away at boarding school.
 According to his granddaughter, Marcel was a strong character who gave the children a stable and secure home, and a happy, though hard worked, childhood.
 He insisted on high academic standards, and told the children that they must learn enough of any language to be able to speak it to the frequent international visitors they received at home.

 While at Cannes, Marcel was appointed Honorary Vice Consul in Nice for the Belgian Government.

 Concerned by the political direction of the then French government, Marcel decided to move to Switzerland, where he and his wife took a suite in the Palace Hotel in Montreux.
 As Marcel's health declined, they moved to a flat in Tour-de-Peilz.
 Marcel died in Geneva - the exact date is unavailable.
 His wife outlived him by many years.
 His granddaughter eventually inherited Marcel's papers and photographs.

 The de Baer archive

 There is an extensive archive of manuscripts, letters and articles, focusing particularly on de Baer's work with the London International Assembly, held by the British Library in London.
-The papers are awaiting cataloguing, and are currently referenced as 'Temporary Deposit 59'.
-There is a selection of photographs from the archive listed under the 'Related Websites' heading.
+The papers are at shelf mark 'Add MS 89854'.
+There is also a selection of photographs from the archive listed under the 'Related Websites' heading.